datavaluepeople/dvp-defining-docs/README.md

 ## Purpose of datavaluepeople

+**The following purposes, not purposes, failure modes, and not failure modes, should inform all decision making.**

 The purpose of datavaluepeople is to enable its partners and members' work lives to achieve the
 following:
 1. To work with people they are stoked (fired up) about working with